0:00 Clarke Sonata (live excerpt)

 To see duo recordings, please visit the Slapin-Solomon Duo website!

 "Solomon is rhythmically alive and always sensitive to the music's implied polyphony"

 - The Canadian Viola Society Newsletter

 Tanya teaches violin and viola in Western Massachusetts and online via Skype.
-Along with her husband, Scott Slapin, she founded Pioneer Valley Strings which offers violin, viola, and cello lessons, along with chamber music and a small string chamber orchestra.
+Along with her husband, Scott Slapin, she founded Pioneer Valley Strings which offers violin/viola/cello lessons and chamber music coaching.

 If you're interested in taking lessons with Tanya via Skype, please visit the Slapin-Solomon Duo site.

 If you'd like lessons in Amherst or South Hadley, MA, please visit Pioneer Valley Strings.

 "As a beginner/intermediate adult student, I worked with Tanya for three years and made more progress with her than with any other instructor.
 Rather than adhering to one particular teaching method, she helps her students maximize their potential by troubleshooting problems and tailoring her instruction to the individual's needs.
 She strives to make lessons both fruitful and fun, and seems to truly enjoy sharing her gift for making music.
 I can highly recommend Tanya to any adult who wishes to learn to play the violin or viola."